0x1d7/bschttpd/README.md

 The next step is to specify the `Wwwroot` value.
 This value is where the files you want to serve via the web are located.
 It must be a fully qualified path.
-Examples of this might be `/srv/wwwroot` on Linux, `/Users/userName/Sites/wwwroot` on macOS, or `C:\basichttpd\wwwroot` on Windows.
+Examples of this might be `/srv/wwwroot` on Linux, `/Users/userName/Sites/wwwroot` on macOS, or `C:\\basichttpd\\wwwroot` on Windows (note the double blackslashes).
 If running BasicHttpd under a dedicated user account, the user must have read only rights to this directory.

 ### Other Settings